rraallvv/Nimiq-Twitter-Tip/README.md

 ```

 # How does it work?
-Every Twitter username has it's own account in associate to an address.
-When a tip is sent or withdrawn, the bot checks if the user is has an adddress or creates one if there isn't one already created.
-Then it moves the amount of coins from one account to another, or to some address specified for withdrawing.
+Nimiq-Twitter-Tip creates a Nimiq address for every Twitter user.
+Then it moves the amount of coins from one account to the other, or to some external address for withdrawals.

 # How to run it?
-Before running the bot, you have to be running your coin daemon with JSON-RPC API enabled.
-To enable, add this to your coin daemon configuration file (eg. `~/nimiq-core/settings.conf`):
+Before running the bot, you have to be running a node in the Nimiq blockchain with JSON-RPC API enabled.
+JSON-RPC can be enabled using this configuration file with the node (e.g. `~/nimiq-core/settings.conf`):
 ```
 {
   protocol: "dumb",